Puli Inji

 Puli inji is my all time favourite.
 Its main ingrediants are Ginger, Green Chilli, Tamarind and Jaggery.
 Puli Inji can be enjoyed every day, as a tangy accompaniment to a simple meals.
 It takes very little cooking time and can be prepared very easy.
-This dish is specifically for spice lovers.
 We can just mix puli inji with plain rice and a spoon of gingelly oil or we can also have this as a pickle.
-This is also one of the travel companion dish.
+This is also one of the travel friendly dish.

 Servings: 4 people